chef-boneyard/chef-web-docs-2016/step_dsl_recipe/step_dsl_recipe_data_bag_get_data_bag_item.rst

 ..
 This is an included how-to.

-The following example shows how to get data bag items from a data bag named "get_credentials".
-Each data bag item will be used as a variable, and then a recipe named "foo_user" will use these variables to change the admin password.
+The following example shows how to get data bag items from a data bag named ``get_credentials``.
+Each data bag item will be used as a variable, and then a recipe named ``foo_user`` will use these variables to change the admin password.

 .. code-block:: ruby